go-ap/fedbox/doc/INSTALL.md

 ## Containers

-See the [containers](../images/README.md) document for details about how to build podman/docker images or use the ready made ones.
+See the [containers](../images/README.md) document for details about how to build podman/docker images or use the existing ones.